ARMmbed/mbed-os-5-docs/docs/refs/api/api.md

 The APIs in this document are organized by the feature, or group of features, they enable.

-* [RTOS](APIs/tasks/tasks.md): handling tasks and events in Mbed OS.
+* [Platform](/docs/v5.4/reference/api-references.html#platform): platform modules that provide consistent user experience.
-* [Drivers](APIs/io/inputs_outputs.md): analog and digital input and outputs and digital interfaces.
+* [Drivers](/docs/v5.4/reference/api-references.html#drivers): analog and digital input and outputs and digital interfaces.
+* [RTOS](/docs/v5.4/reference/api-references.html#rtos): handling tasks and events in Mbed OS.
-* [Connectivity](APIs/communication/communication_index.md): network sockets, Ethernet, Wi-Fi, mesh networking, BLE and cellular.
+* [Connectivity](/docs/v5.4/reference/api-references.html#connectivity): network sockets, Ethernet, Wi-Fi, mesh networking, BLE and cellular.
-* [Security](APIs/security/security.md): working with Arm Mbed uVisor and Arm Mbed TLS in the context of Mbed OS.
+* [Security](/docs/v5.4/reference/api-references.html#security): working with Arm Mbed uVisor and Arm Mbed TLS in the context of Mbed OS.
-* [Storage](): working with the file system.
+* [Storage](/docs/v5.4/reference/api-references.html#storage): working with the file system.

 We also provide guidelines [for using the API documentation in the Arm Mbed Online Compiler](APIs/API_Documentation.md).